 \section{Conclusion}

 \citet{huh2021low} raise a key insight in their work -- that how a neural network is parameterized matters for fitting the data -- and investigate the inductive low-rank bias of stacking more linear layers in a network.
 In this work, we observe that the ubiquitous residual network~\citep{he2016deep} may not be the ideal network parametrization for representation learning and propose a modification of the shortcut path in residual blocks that significantly improves unsupervised representation learning.
-We explore the connection between our reparameterization of the residual connection and the effective rank of the learned features, finding a correlation between good representations and low-rank representations.
+We explore the connection between our reparameterization of the residual connection and the effective rank of the learned features, finding a potential correlation between good representations and low-rank representations.

 Our work calls into question a fundamental design choice of neural networks that has been used in many modern architectures.
 By rethinking this choice, the door is open for further reparametrizations and improvements to unsupervised representation learning.
-The results we show provide a prompt for more extensive investigations into the connection between low effective rank and high-quality abstract representations, as well as the exploration of underlying theoretical mechanisms for this relationship.
+The results we show provide a prompt for more extensive investigations into the connection between low effective rank and high-quality abstract representations.